 A few weeks later we learned that the mournful visitor in the dark was a curlew.
 It’s a tall, slender bird whose large eyes accented by a black outline gives them a sad look that matches their cry.
 They often stand and stare as if they are trying to look into your soul.

-Each region of Australia has some new sound that we hear, some new exotic bird or animal.
+Each region of Australia has new sounds that we hear, some new exotic birds or animals.
 Mary Kathleen was our first time to hear the cry of a curlew, but we didn’t actually see a curlew until we reached the waterhole above Babinda and camped at a free park by the natural pools.